The-Face/Hello-World/README.md

 # Hello-World
-my first repository and a bit about me
+My first repository and a bit about me:
 I am a pipefitter/welder by trade.
 I am brand new to GitHub and to programming.
 I am currently learning Python.